 Past this entranceway, archeologists discovered a huge palace complex with plazas, pillars, altars and a large temple pyramid which stood at 65 ft. in height.
 Along with the first revealed ancient city Lagunita, Tamchen, or “deep well”, the second city, revealed many of the same treasures in architecture.
 Tamchen was named for the deep underground chambers that were used for catching rainwater.

 As written in the Quran, Iram of the Pillars is said to be an ancient city populated by the Ad people.
 As the story goes, the Ad turned away from Allah, and Hud, a prophet, was sent to turn them back to their god.
 Because the people of Iram refused to worship Allah, they were punished by massive sandstorms, which raged for seven nights and days.
 The city was buried.

 These discoveries are fascinating, to say the least.
 Finding treasures that reveal answers to mysteries of the past is always a thrill and a conquest.
-The most promising thought about these discoveries, however, is the fact that there will be many more intriguing civilizations revealed in the future.
+The most promising thought about these discoveries of lost ancient cities, however, is the fact that there will be many more intriguing civilizations revealed in the future.
 Peeling back the layers of time has never been so exciting!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.